interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 Essetially, longer-term investors end up acquiring more and more tokens, while short-term investors end up fighting over fewer and fewer tokens.
 This drives the price up.
 You will also notice that the revenue-rate is not visible (it is in the 50k to 100k range), but the revenue is rising by the millions.
-This is because the in-model interlock buys and sells tokens.
+This is because the in-model Interlock buys and sells tokens.
 What is interesting is that this organism does not decide to buy or sell based on token-price but rather on the other 2 stimuli.